bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_main.md

 ## Module overview
 This module covers the following topics:

-1. <a href="../statisticalsignalprocessing_rational_recap">Recap: LTI systems </a>- This section provides a brief review of fundamental concepts including linear time-invariant systems, stabitlity, invertibility and minimum-phase.
+1. <a href="../statisticalsignalprocessing_rational_recap">Recap: LTI systems </a>- This section provides a brief review of fundamental concepts including linear time-invariant systems, stability, invertibility and minimum-phase.

 3. <a href="../statisticalsignalprocessing_rational_spectral_factorization">Spectral factorization </a>- Can we obtain any random signal by simply filtering white noise?
 In this section, we describe how this can be achieved by the innovation representation.